MANUALS: BASKETBALL

 Coaches shall enter all statistical information (individual and team) within 24 hours of the completion of the contest.

-State Basketball Video Exchange **Hudl Account**
+State Basketball Video Exchange **HUDL Account**

 As per regular season protocols, coaches shall enter their most current video into the HUDL League Exchange Pool by 10 AM the next morning.